Kaltsoon/nosql/material/3-mongo-operations.md

 }
 ```

-The first approach has issues with data duplication because we would have the same author information in multiple documents (e.g. all books of the author John Ronald Reuel Tolkien) causing wasted storage space and high risk of data inconsistency.
+The first approach has issues with data duplication because we would have the same author information in multiple documents (e.g. all books of the author John Ronald Reuel Tolkien) causing wasted storage space and high risk of data inconsistency (e.g. while updating author's information).
 The latter approach would resemble a foreign key referencing a primary key in a relational database schema and would not introduce similar issues as with the first approach.
 The following database diagram visualizes the database structure in the mentioned approach:

 ```mermaid
 erDiagram